Westinghouse iGen11000TFc - 9000/11000W Tri Fuel Inverter Generator With Remote Start

 The following charts are provided to give you an idea of how some of the key specs of the Westinghouse iGen11000TFc compare to multi-fuel generators of similar power (between 8500 and 9500 W).

-- When it comes to weight, the Westinghouse iGen11000TFc tips the scales at just 191 pounds, making it one of the lighter multi-fuel generators in the 8500 to 9500 rated wattage range.
-If weight matters to you, one of the champions in this power range is the Westinghouse iGen11000DFc with only 187.4 pounds.
+- Concerning weight, the Westinghouse iGen11000TFc weighs only just 191 pounds, distinguishing itself as one of the lighter multi-fuel generators amidst the 8500 to 9500 rated wattage range.
+If weight is your top priority, one of the champions in this power category is the Westinghouse iGen11000DFc, weighing just 187.4 pounds.

 Price comparison